 Pine rocklands plants adapted over thousands of years to seasonal wildfires and fire suppression is a major threat.
 Other serious pressures include land conversion for urban development and agriculture and invasion of exotic plants.

 Concerned about the continuing loss of their irreplaceable pinelands and other natural areas, Dade County voters approved a two-year property tax increase in 1990 to acquire, protect, and manage environmentally endangered lands.

-With $80 million in land acquisition funds, Miami-Dade's Environmentally Endangered Lands (EEL) Program has been in the rather unusual business of buying high value pineland and other natural areas from willing sellers and not developing them.
-Once a natural area is acquired, staff initiates its restoration and management, funded by the interest from a $10 million EEL management fund.
+Miami-Dade County’s Environmentally Endangered Lands Program has been in the rather unusual business of buying pineland and other natural areas from willing sellers to preserve our natural heritage and protect these sites from development.
+Once a natural area is acquired, the EEL Program funds land management to maintain and protect the special South Florida habitats contained within EEL preserves.

 Lands are selected for EEL acquisition on the basis of their biological health and viability, their vulnerability and their manageability.
-Since the program's inception, 850 acres of privately held pineland have been selected for acquisition.
-These acquisitions have included the two largest pineland sites remaining in private ownership.
+Since the program’s inception, more than 1,500 acres of pineland have become EEL preserves and are protected.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.